Shagshag/prestashop-documentation/WebserviceRequestCore.md

 If null, no schema have to be displayed and normal management has to be performed

 * Visibility: **public**
-* This property is defined in classes\webservice\WebserviceRequest.php line 135
+* This property is defined in [classes/webservice/WebserviceRequest.php line 135](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceRequest.php#135)

 ### $fieldsToDisplay